marikann/go-cookbook/files/reading-writing-files.md

 ---
 title: 'Reading, Writing Files'
-description: 'Learn how to read from and write to files in Go using the os and ioutil packages'
+description: 'Learn how to read from and write to files in Go using the os and io packages'
 date: '2025-03-24'
 category: 'Files'
 ---

-Go provides robust tools for handling file operations using the `os` and `io/ioutil` packages.
+Go provides robust tools for handling file operations using the `os` and `io` packages.
 This snippet will guide you through reading from and writing to files in Go.

 ## Reading Files